-It's easy to see why these careers are growing so quickly.
-One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
-It's also important to consider R-22 Freon® coolant, which impacts older equipment.
-Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.
+People interested in HVAC quickly discover why these careers are continuing to grow.
+One is federal incentives to upgrade to more energy-efficient comfort systems.
+There's also the transition away from R-22 Freon®, which impacts any system still using it.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 What Are HVAC Technicians?